It’s hard to deny; YouTube presents a major advantage to any brand that’s serious about growth.

 YouTube can track the instances of your video embeds and can use this as a ranking signal.

-Without a doubt, YouTube offers an unparalleled opportunity for brands.
-You can boost it even further if you ensure that your videos rank in Google, too.
+Without a doubt, YouTube offers an unparalleled opportunity for content marketers.
+You can boost your presence even further if you ensure that your videos rank in Google, too.

 From reading this guide, you’ve learned the most critical things you need to do to improve the search visibility of your videos.